Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 # Step2: The flytesnacks repository provides a lot of useful examples.
 git clone https://github.com/flyteorg/flytesnacks && cd flytesnacks/cookbook

-# Step3: Before running the workflow, create the flytesnacks-development namespace.
+# Step3: Before running the Hello World workflow, create the flytesnacks-development namespace.
 # This is necessary because, by default (without creating a new project), task pods will run in the flytesnacks-development namespace.
 kubectl create namespace flytesnacks-development